 The art of visual storytelling has evolved throughout history.
-From the theatre, to film, to television, each medium has its own set of unique restrictions and challenges when it comes to telling a story.
-For example, stage plays that happen in real time are constrained to a small area of physical space.
+Whether it be theatre, film, or television, each medium has its own set of unique restrictions and challenges when it comes to telling a story.
+For example, stage plays that happen in real-time are constrained to a small area of physical space.
 Movies must tell a robust story in a relatively short period of time.
 Television shows must coherently break down a story into small, individually consumable chunks.
 The advancement of technology has created a new way of telling stories: the Netflix series.
 These are shows that are created exclusively for online digital distribution, often independent of major television networks.
 This new media platform comes with its own set of unique advantages and challenges that must be mastered by the storyteller to create effective and impactful entertainment.

 What is different about the Netflix series?